wp-plugins/amazon-auto-links/readme.txt

 3. **Embedding Links below Post**
 4. **Widget Sample**

-== To-do List ==
-* Use Admin Page Framework for the admin pages.
-* Add the ability to auto-insert in the comment area.
-* Add the ability to create units by tag.
-* Add the ability to create units by customer ID.
-* Add the ability to create units by search key word.
-* Add the ability to create units by ASIN.
-* Add the ability to create black units, whose products will be the global blacklist items.

 == Changelog ==

+= 2 =
+* Changed: to ask user permission to display ads in the settings page and the support rate when the plugin is activated for the first time.
+* Changed: the unit label option to a taxonomy.
+* Changed: the url cloak to use less characters (moved to the link style option).
+* Added: the ability to limit auto-static-insertion by taxonomy and post type.
+* Added: the ability to limit auto-insertion by taxonomy, post type, and post ID.
+* Added: the ability to prevent duplicated products from being displayed throughout the page load.
+* Added: the ability to create units by tag.
+* Added: the Brazil and Mexico locales.
+* Added: the case sensitive option for the black and white list options.
+* Added: the white list option.
+* Added: the auto-insert feature.
+Accordingly, the Where to Insert option and Where to Disable option were deprecated.
+* Added: the tag unit type.
+* Added: the search unit type.
+* Added: the template system.
+Accordingly, the Container, Item, Image format options were deprecated.
+* Renewed: (***Breaking Changes***)the entire option structure.
+Accordingly, after running the option importer script, which is displayed as a link in the admin message, the insert position options need to be reconfigured.
+* Renewed: the background-caching system.
+* Renewed: the icon.
+* Renewed: the admin interface.

 = 1.2.6 - 09/01/2013 =
 * Added: the ability to use SSL images if the site runs on SSL.